WisTex/Raconteur/util/zotsh/README.txt

 cd username

+OR you can connect to the site using

+host username@hostname

 if you know a username on that site and if they have given you the requisite permission *or* their directory contains publicly readable content.

 ----